SpiRaiL/google_drive_cli/README.md

 2. basic cli commands cd, ls and exit
 3. tells you i a file does not exist locally (flagged with an N) (not if its newer/older/different)
 4. caches file informtion for faster navigation
+5. checks for new files and folders from a top-down tree perspective (ie: does not decend all the way down the first directory, then check from the bottom up)
-5. used threads to pre-load 4 directorys deep in the background while browsing, so you can quickly navigate.
+6. used threads to pre-load folder and file information in the background while browsing, so you can quickly navigate.

 #coming soon.